ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

   * - :code:`cell_probability`
     - The probability that, for a cell in the column being configured, the cell's value is replaced by the corresponding value from a household member.
     - 0.01 (1%)

-Note that simulants who live in group quarters or who live alone are not eligible for this type of noise, so for each dataset, there is some maximum fraction of rows to which "copy from household member" noise can be applied.
-If the user requests a cell probability that is larger than what's possible, pseudopeople will add noise to the maximum possible number of rows.

 .. _use_a_nickname: